Blueflowerss/TheLongDungeon-pygame/README.md

 # TheLongDungeon-pygame
 Rewrite of The Long Dungeon to Pygame.

+      Roguelike dungeon crawler where instead of up/down, you step sideways into parallel worlds.

 Some directives:

 -The game should be casual to play.
 You play whenever you just want to explore or take things easy.
 Just like minecraft/starbound/stardew valley